ESC Explained

 With the introduction of new rules allowing artists from the Big 5 to perform live in the Eurovision semi-finals, a new era of fairness and experimentation is opening up for these countries.
 Whereas previously their automatic qualification for the Final could be seen as an undeniable but sometimes controversial advantage, from now on they will have the opportunity to share their music with a wider audience from the preliminary stages onwards.

-Last year we saw La Zarra struggle a little as the rehearsals approached.
+We saw La Zarra in Liverpool in 2023 experience some difficulties as the rehearsals approached.
 At Eurovision and Friends, we believe that this development offers the Big 5 artists the opportunity to experience the electrifying atmosphere of the Semi-Finals, to confront the reactions of the audience, to establish their song with a large audience and to benefit from increased visibility with Eurovision fans around the world.
 This also helps to reduce perceived inequalities between the candidates and to strengthen the fairness of the contest.

 While their place in the Final remains guaranteed, this new approach offers them a unique chance to connect with the Eurovision audience in a more direct and immersive way.
 It demonstrates Eurovision's determination to continue evolving and adapting to offer a rewarding experience for artists and audiences alike.